-1This a partial list of all mitigation bank credits purchased by the FDOT since not all FDOT Districts report this information with the inventories submitted for inclusion in the 2016 FDOT Mitigation Plan.
-Mitigation bank names are not given here as they bank name was not provided in most cases.
+This a partial list of all mitigation bank credits purchased by the FDOT since not all FDOT Districts report this information with the inventories submitted for inclusion in the 2018 FDOT Mitigation Plan.
+Mitigation bank names are not given here as the bank name was not provided in most cases.
+Projects highlighted in green are newly added to the Program.

 As mentioned previously, statutory changes made in 2012 direct the FDOT to determine which projects to include or exclude from the mitigation plan by investigating the use of credits from a permitted mitigation bank before those projects are submitted for inclusion in the Plan.
-The FDOT considered public and private mitigation banks that have both state and federal permits as of December 2015 and have a service area in which the wetland impact is located.
+The FDOT is required to evaluate public and private mitigation banks that have both state and federal permits as of December

+2017 and have a service area in which the wetland impact is located.
 The cost analysis performed is a comparison of the cost per impact acre established by statute with the cost per credit based on information provided by the mitigation banker.
-Also, the type and amount of mitigation credits available were reviewed to determine whether wetland impacts could be offset with a public or private mitigation bank.
-The results of analyses for FDOT projects where a mitigation bank option was not identified are listed in Tables Seventeen through Twenty, which include only FDOT projects that have not yet been permitted ('Active').
-These road improvement projects will remain in or are added to the FDOT Mitigation Program.
-However, at the time permit applications are prepared for these projects an updated mitigation analysis will be conducted by the FDOT to determine whether changes to the road improvement project or the available mitigation bank options now make it feasible to offset impacts at the mitigation bank instead of through the FDOT Mitigation Program.
+Also, the FDOT's ongoing due diligence includes review of the type and amount of mitigation credits available to determine whether wetland impacts could be offset with a public or private mitigation bank.
+These road improvement projects will remain in or are added to the District's 2018 FDOT Mitigation Plan, until the time permit applications are prepared for these projects and an updated mitigation analysis will be conducted by the FDOT to determine whether changes to the road improvement project or the available mitigation bank options now make it feasible to offset impacts at the mitigation bank instead of through the FDOT Mitigation Program.